 Who provides assistance (including emergency assistance) to homeless people?
 Does Council or government take any responsibility?

 The Inner West homelessness collaboration conducts regular monthly outreach patrols and includes representatives from homeless services, NSW Health, Department of Communities and Justice (Housing) and Inner West Council.
 These outreach teams attempt to engage with rough sleepers and offer assistance with housing or other needs.
 Often the teams arrange temporary accommodation on the spot.
 In the case of a health emergency, participating agencies would contact emergency services on the rare occasions that a person may require such a response.

 Inner West Council's Homelessness Policy (PDF 294.7KB) recognises the vulnerability of rough sleepers and the significant numbers of people sleeping in our local parks and streets.

 Council is committed to reducing the number of people in this situation by helping to connect them with homelessness services.
 How are we doing that?

 This collaboration between Inner West Council, state government and homeless services has permanently housed 27 people over the period from January 2019 until June 2020, including many long- term rough sleepers.
-The teams include staff from Council, Department of Communities and Justice (Housing), Sydney Local Health District, Newtown Neighbourhood Centre, Missionbeat, Wesley Mission, Youth Off The Streets, NEAMI Way to Home and The Exodus Foundation.
+The teams include staff from Council, Department of Communities and Justice (Housing), Sydney Local Health District, Newtown Neighbourhood Centre, Missionbeat, Wesley Mission, NEAMI Way to Home, the Exodus Foundation and the Aboriginal Corporation for Homelessness and Rehabilitation Community Services (ACHRCS).
 Additional outreach patrols have been conducted during the COVID-19 pandemic, assisting more people to access the additional hotel beds provided as part of the state government's COVID-19 response.